Canadian TaxesMedical Expenses You Can Claim On Your Canadian Income Tax Return

 Saturday Search Term Giggles

-Every week I get tens of thousands of people who visit Canadian Budget Binder because they searched online and found my blog.
-(SIC) means I’ve copied the text exactly and it has spelling errors.
+I get tens of thousands of people who visit Canadian Budget Binder because they searched online and found my blog.
+(SIC) means I’ve copied the text exactly, and it has spelling errors.

 Most times funny, sometimes serious.

-- Best Biscuits In THE WORLD– Haha, you got it right here on CBB.
+• Best Biscuits In THE WORLD– You got it right here on CBB.
 Call me CHEF CBB.

-- Sneaky things a family does to make sure spouse doesn’t get money– Ouch.
+• Sneaky things a family does to make sure the spouse doesn’t get money– Ouch.
 It sounds like some serious money issues.

 Don’t forget to follow me on Social Media and Subscribe to my blog.